 - Weekly and final participant evaluations of the sessions.

-- Passing DVD review report of group session by an Incredible Years® certified mentor or trainer.
+- Passing video review report of group session by an Incredible Years® certified mentor or trainer.

 - Attendance lists for each of two groups.